College of Medicine MD Curriculum

 Traditional, month-long Global Health 756 electives:

-The student’s clinical experience will be held in one of the locations (listed below) in which our Global Health Department has established formal affiliation agreements.
-Please note that Global Health elective rotations follow the UT COM 4th Year Clerkship Calendar dates; participation, however, is based on the affiliate partners’ availability.
-All original Global Health inquiries should be made at least 6 months in advance to secure participation.
-Additionally, participation is limited to 4 students per location per 4-week clerkship dates.
+The student’s clinical experience will be held in one of the locations (listed below) in which our Global Health Program has established a formal affiliation agreement.
+Please note that Global Health elective rotations follow the UTCOMLS Fourth-Year Clerkship Calendar dates.
+Participation in programming however, is based on the affiliate partners’ availability as well as permission from the Global Health Program (in conjunction with the Center for International Studies & Programs and UToledo Provost Offices) to safely travel based on U.S. Department of State and Center for Disease Control & Prevention Travel Warnings.
+All original Global Health inquiries should be made at least six months in advance to secure participation.
+Additionally, participation is limited to four students per location per four-week clerkship dates.
 This being the case, early requests for participation are recommended.

-• Upon successful completion (via MedEd evaluation) students will receive 6 clinical med away elective hours for the rotation.
+• Upon successful completion (via MedEd evaluation), students will receive six clinical med away elective hours for the rotation.

 GLOBAL HEALTH ELECTIVE LOCATIONS: